yilin0518/RAP/README.md

 # ![logo](https://raw.githubusercontent.com/Artisan-Lab/RAPx/main/rapx_logo.png)
 RAPx is a static Rust analysis platform developed by researchers at [Artisan-Lab](https://hxuhack.github.io), Fudan University.
 The project aims to provide a foundation for Rust programmers to develop or use advanced static analysis features beyond those offered by the rustc compiler.
-For further details, please refer to the [RAPx-Book](https://artisan-lab.github.io/RAPx-Book).

-The project is still under heavy development.

 ## Features
 # ![logo](https://raw.githubusercontent.com/Artisan-Lab/RAPx/main/rapx_feature.png)
+RAPx is structured into two layers: a core layer offering essential program analysis algorithms (e.g., alias and dataflow analysis), and an application layer implementing specific tasks such as bug detection.
+This separation of concerns promotes modular development and fosters collaboration between algorithm and application developers.

+The project is still under heavy development.
+For further details, please refer to the [RAPx-Book](https://artisan-lab.github.io/RAPx-Book).

 ## Quick Start